SMSirajulhaq/SMSirajulhaq/README.md

 <h2>About me</h2>

 - 👷 Passionate Civil Engineer
-- 🏗️ Experienced in Construction Site Engineering, Retrofittng, and Floor Planning
+- 🏗️ Experienced in Construction Site Engineering, Renovation, and Floor Planning
 - 🫂 Well known for effective work in teams
 - 📝 Adept at managing multiple projects in dynamic environments
 - 📈 Committed to continuous learning, particularly in Engineering & Entrepreneurship